Chorreador: Care of the bolsita

 The bolsita is always washed and dried between each use, as a dry bolsita produces the best results.
 It is advisable for anyone who likes to make coffee often to have more than one filter.
 When the coffee is made, the bolsita is rinsed afterwards with water to remove the coffee grains.
 Soap or detergent is never used for cleaning because they would leave an aftertaste in the coffee.
-In time, oils from the coffee grounds, such as caffeol, dye the cotton bolsita; however, the taste of the brewed coffee remains unaffected.
+In time, oils from the coffee grounds, such as caffeoyl, dye the cotton bolsita; however, the taste of the brewed coffee remains unaffected.
 These oils can be dissolved and removed by scrubbing the bolsita with salt about once a month, followed by a thorough rinse to remove all of the salt.
 A properly cared-for bolsita lasts many months.